Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ### Test your new model

 - Go to [Simulated Analog Gauge](https://htmlpreview.github.io/?https://github.com/ebertrams/simulated-gauge/blob/master/SimulatedAnalogGauge.html){:target="_blank"} using your computer browser.
-- Point the DevKit camera at the guage on your montitor and verify the camera sees the simulated gauge and correctly classifies the gauge's output as green / yellow / red by viewing the output on your DevKit's connected monitor or by using a video player supporting an RTSP source. [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }})
+- Point the DevKit camera at the gauge on your monitor and verify the camera sees the simulated gauge and correctly classifies the gauge's output as green / yellow / red by viewing the output on your DevKit's connected monitor or by using a video player supporting an RTSP source. [(View RTSP Stream)]({{ '/docs/RTSP_stream/' | relative_url }}){:target="_blank"}

 ## Clean up